Rose22/media_text_adventure/README.md

 The typewriter makes a sound for every character displayed, which enhances the feel.
 Coupled with background music, this becomes a multimedia experience instead of just text that you read.
 There are little sounds for walking to places, quitting the game, etc.

+# Requirements
+You need python and pygame installed on your system, to use MediaTextAdventure.

 # How to create your own adventures
 In the adventures/ folder, just create a folder for your adventure.
 First off, you will need to create a "start.txt" file.
 This will be where your player starts the game.